Systax-Technologies/backend/README.md

 >
 > - `email` must have a valid email address syntax
 > - `password` must be already hashed
+> - `role` accepts only "ADMIN" and "WORKER" as valid values

 #### Return: <!-- omit in toc -->